Tur\'an number of disjoint triangles in 4-partite graphs: Introduction

-The bound in~Theorem~\ref{thm:main} is tight due to two constructions $G_1$ and $G_2$ below.
-Note that a subgraph of $G_2$ was given by De Silva et al. \cite{DHKSY} as a potential extremal construction; Wagner~\cite{Wag19} realized that $G_1$ was a better construction for the $n_1 = n_2 = n_3 = n_4$ case.
+Theorem~\ref{thm:main} is tight due to two constructions $G_1$ and $G_2$ below.
+In fact, a subgraph of $G_2$ was given by De Silva et al. \cite{DHKSY} as a potential extremal construction; later Wagner~\cite{Wag19} realized that $G_1$ was a better construction for the $n_1 = n_2 = n_3 = n_4$ case.
 Let $n_1\ge n_2\ge n_3\ge n_4\ge k$.
 We define two 4-partite graphs with parts $V_1,\dots, V_4$ such that $|V_i|=n_i$.
 Fix a set $Z$ of $k-1$ vertices in $V_4$.
 Let